-Other = BBBS staff and Board work hard to secure funds for the agency.
-Aggressive fundraisers are held, an annual giving program has been implemented and is growing each year and approximately 20 grants are applied for each year.
+BBBS staff and Board work hard to secure funds for the agency.
+Aggressive fundraisers are held, an annual giving program has been implemented, and we continue to research and identify grant funding with approximately 10 grants applied for each year.
 We appreciate the City of Lawrence's investment in Big Brothers Big Sisters and anticipate requesting alcohol tax funding for BBBS in the future.
 We hope that the city will agree about the importance of this program for our children.
 By assisting us in continuing to help the many children of Douglas County, the city saves money by preventing potential juvenile offenders from entering the costly court system.